embatty/KL_2025/course_modules_2025/Metagenomics/WCS_Metagenomics_Illumina_Thailand2025.md

 ## Step 8: AMR Prediction

 Identify antimicrobial resistance (AMR) genes using **ABRicate**, which screens genomes against known AMR gene databases.
-By default it uses NCBI database.
+By default it uses NCBI database, which is a subset of the AMRFinderPlus database to do AMR gene detection.
+To exploit the complete functionality of AMR prediction, use AMRFinderPlus.
+See note [here](https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/AMRFinder/).

 1. **Run ABRicate for AMR Prediction**: